2009

 Pans:

 Clearly the prices are 2-3 times more than other places.
-It is worth it if you like decent dim sum in a clean western setting with lots of English speaking servers.
-I would rate the food below places on the Peninsula like Koi Palace, Zen Peninsula.
+Yank Sing is worth it if you like decent dim sum in a clean Western setting with lots of pleasant English speaking servers.
+It is no wonder that this place is so popular.

 1 Rincon Center